Laos Safety Guide

 LGBTQ+ Travelers

-Same-sex relations legal since 1950s; no anti-discrimination protections.
+Same-sex relations legal since 1950s, no anti-discrimination statutes.

 Travel Insurance